afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

-Notice the port binding with host, I can directly connect to any of these container using the port even if my source code is outside of the docker container.
+Notice the container port binding with host, I can directly connect to any of these containers using the ports even my source code is outside of the docker container.
 This is amazing, all I need is one command `docker-compose up -d` to make my external dependencies ready in my development environment.
+We keep this `docker-compose.yml` file in our source code.
+When a new developer joins our team, s/he doesn't need to care about how to install an ActiveMQ server or a OpenStack Swift server.
+All s/he needs to do is, executing a single `docker-compose up` command and his/her development environment is ready.

-### Build docker container image
+### 2. Build docker container image

-One the development is done, it's time for building a container image out of it.
-Some people like to build the artifact like jar or war inside docker while building the executable container image.
+Once the development is done, it's time for building a container image out of it.
+Some people like to build the artifact, like jar or war inside docker while building the executable container image.
 But some people like build the artifact and then create the container image.
-Both approach works fine.
+Both approaches work just fine.
 To build a container image there are multiple ways to do it.
-You can write a `Dockerfile` and build the image using `docker build command` or you can use third party tools to do it.
+You can write a `Dockerfile` and build the image using `docker build` command or you can use a third party tool.

-There are some very popular tools to build container images
+There are some very popular tools to build container images, like

 * [Jib](https://github.com/GoogleContainerTools/jib) (You don't need to write a `Dockerfile` or even install docker on your system if you want to do so)